 Training is performed over 5 days, followed by an exam.
 I have paid to attend a few of these modules that covered specific topics such as subject access requests.
 Personally, I’d recommend any modules run by Paul Lavery of McCann Fitzgerald.
 More information is available at https://www.pdp.ie/training/list-of-courses

 - Certified Data Protection Officer through UCD and the Association of Compliance Officers

 Training is performed on UCD’s campus on a number of Saturdays over a period of a few months.
 This is followed by a closed-book exam.
 This was the first certification route that I took and I found it to be an excellent way to learn about data protection.
 The certification is accredited through UCD which helps to prove this is an in-depth course.
 More information is available at https://www.acoi.ie

 - The Law Society of Ireland

-I don’t have personal experience of this course but I believe it is held in-person and online in the evenings.
+I don’t have personal experience of the data protection course delivered by the Law Society but I believe it is held in-person and online in the evenings.
 Many of the trainers are very well-respected in the industry so I don’t doubt the quality of this certification route.
-More information is available at https://www.lawsociety.ie/productdetails?pid=1331
+More information is available at https://www.lawsociety.ie